* This is the Professional Version. *

 After diagnosis, all patients with lung cancer should undergo brain imaging; MRI is preferred to CT.
 Brain imaging is especially necessary in patients with headache or neurologic abnormalities.

-Patients with bone pain or elevated serum Ca or alkaline phosphatase levels should undergo PET–CT or radionuclide bone scanning if PET–CT is not available.
+Patients with bone pain or elevated serum calcium or alkaline phosphatase levels should undergo PET–CT or radionuclide bone scanning if PET–CT is not available.

 New International Staging System for Lung Cancer

-The overall prognosis for SCLC is poor.
+For SCLC, the overall prognosis is poor.
 The median survival time for limited-stage SCLC is 20 mo, with a 5-yr survival rate of 20%.
 Patients with extensive-stage SCLC do especially poorly, with a 5-yr survival rate of < 1%.

-The 5-yr survival rate of patients with NSCLC varies by stage, from 60 to 70% for patients with stage I disease to < 1% for patients with stage IV disease.
+For NSCLC, the 5-yr survival rate varies by stage, from 60 to 70% for patients with stage I disease to < 1% for patients with stage IV disease.
 On average, untreated patients with metastatic NSCLC survive 6 mo, whereas the median survival for treated patients is about 9 mo.
 Recently, patient survival has improved in both early and later stage NSCLC.
 Evidence shows improved survival in early-stage disease (stages IB to IIIB) when platinum-based chemotherapy regimens are used after surgical resection.
-In addition, targeted therapies have improved survival in patients with stage IV disease, in particular patients with an EGFR mutation or EML-4-ALK translocation.
+In addition, targeted therapies have improved survival in patients with stage IV disease, in particular patients with an EGFR mutation, EML-4-ALK and ROS-1 translocations.

 Treatment varies by cell type and by stage of disease.
 Many patient factors not related to the tumor affect treatment choice.
-Poor cardiopulmonary reserve, undernutrition, frailty or poor physical performance status, comorbidities, including cytopenias, and psychiatric or cognitive illness all may lead to a decision for palliative over curative treatment or for no treatment at all, even though a cure with aggressive therapy might technically be possible.
+Poor cardiopulmonary reserve, undernutrition, frailty or poor physical performance status (assessed by, eg, Karnofsky performance status [KPS] or Eastern Cooperative Oncology Group performance status [ECOGPS]), comorbidities, including cytopenias, and psychiatric or cognitive illness all may lead to a decision for palliative over curative treatment or for no treatment at all, even though a cure with aggressive therapy might technically be possible.

 Radiation therapy carries the risk of radiation pneumonitis when large areas of the lung are exposed to high doses of radiation over time.
 Radiation pneumonitis can occur up to 3 mo after treatment is completed.
 Cough, dyspnea, low-grade fever, or pleuritic chest pain may signal the condition, as may crackles or a pleural friction rub detected on chest auscultation.
 Chest x-ray may have nonspecific findings; CT may show a nonspecific infiltrate without an obvious mass.
 The diagnosis is often one of exclusion.
 Radiation pneumonitis can be treated with a corticosteroid taper over several weeks and bronchodilators for symptom relief.